 Lynda’s current research and recent publications focus on the challenges of building new ventures and leading radical business innovation in the face of significant industry, technological, capital market, and regulatory turbulence.
 A second stream of research examines emerging governance models to support inter-firm collaborative innovation.
 She is the Series Editor for Harvard Business Publishing’s newly launched Core Readings in Entrepreneurship and is the author of over 40 articles, books, and book chapters, and over 350 published case studies, online learning DVDs, and course materials.

 Lynda is the recipient of numerous HBS awards for her research, teaching, and service to the school.
 Most recently, she was awarded the Robert F. Greenhill award for her outstanding contributions to HBS over the course of her career.
 She has also received Harvard Business School’s Berol Award for Research Excellence and its Apgar Award for Innovation in Teaching.
-In addition, she has also won numerous “Best Paper” awards for her academic research on 21st century business models and on executive team decision-making and collaboration when developing and launching strategic innovations, and she has served as a Senior Editor and on the editorial boards for leading research journals in the field of technology innovation.
+She has won numerous “Best Paper” awards for her academic research on 21st century business models and executive team decision-making and collaboration when developing and launching strategic innovations, and she has served as a Senior Editor and on the editorial boards for leading research journals in the field of technology innovation.

 Lynda is an active international consultant and has served on the board of directors of both public and venture-backed companies.
 She is an advisor and advisory board member for entrepreneurs launching new ventures and for senior executives launching innovation in established companies.
-She has served on the Board of Trustees of the Massachusetts Technology Leadership Council and as a member of the Industry Advisory Board for NASDAQ and the GAO’s Executive Council for Information Management and Technology.
+She has served on the Board of Trustees of the Massachusetts Technology Leadership Council, as a member of the Industry Advisory Board for NASDAQ, and on the US Federal Governments’ Executive Council for Information Management and Technology.
 Lynda has also served as a policy advisor on a Blue-Ribbon Panel to define a National Research Agenda on the development of the Network Economy and as a member of a roundtable panel for President Clinton's Commission on Critical Infrastructure Protection.